 The action plan rolled out by the ministry directed airlines to make in-flight announcements requesting passengers with a history of fever and cough and history of travel to Wuhan City in the last 14 days to self-declare at the port of arrival to facilitate early isolation of infected persons.

 “If the ill passenger or crew member is confirmed as a probable case of Wuhan Corona Virus, public health authorities should be notified about the contacts using the Passenger Locator Form,” the statement said.

 The increased vigilance by India comes after China reported at least six deaths due to the mysterious Novel Corona Virus, with a further 300 people infected, mostly in Wuhan City.

 The civil aviation ministry has called for immediate implementation of the action plan and strict adherence by identified airports and all concerned airlines.

 Airlines have also been asked to follow operational procedures recommended by the International Air Transport Association (IATA) with regard to managing communicable disease on board an aircraft.

-Travellers, who have visited the affected city and do not have any symptoms on arrival, but develop above-mentioned symptoms within 28 days of arrival in India India, should have been asked to visit nearest hospital facility and report to the State/District Health Authorities and concerned Airport Health Officer.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Travellers, who have visited the affected city and do not have any symptoms on arrival, but develop above-mentioned symptoms within 28 days of arrival in India India, should have been asked to visit nearest hospital facility and report to the State/District Health Authorities and concerned Airport Health Officer.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.